 AMP for emails, next big thing on email after email?

 Email may seem archaic but it’s still the preferred channel of communication.
-Emails remained static and boring for long and thankfully there’s been tremendous progress in making emails interactive and immersive.
-On one hand, we have marketers who’ve long shunned the mass one-size-fits-all emails for a more personalized, data-driven dialogue.
-And on the other, we have Google and other ISPs constantly updating their algorithms to improve user experience with email.
+Emails remained static and boring for so long but lately, there’s been tremendous progress in making emails interactive and immersive.
+On one hand, we have marketers who avoid the mass one-size-fits-all emails, favoring a more personalized, data-driven dialogue.
+And on the other, we have Google and other ISPs constantly updating their algorithms and platforms to improve user experience with email.

 The recent announcement of bringing AMP (Accelerated Mobile Pages) to email is another such attempt by Google to make email more interactive and engaging.
-Let’s understand all about AMP and what it means for email senders.
+Let’s talk about AMP and what it means for email senders.

 But first, what is AMP?